bellaville/COMP3005_Assign3_Q1/README.md

 Demonstration video link: https://youtu.be/ZFbUnLAJdas

+*NOTE!* - the sql files used in the video are the same files as in the Students_DB_SQL_files folder in the repository

 After starting the application, you will be prompted to enter your PostgreSQL database URL, username, and password.
 Once connected, you can use the following commands: